durhamatletico/durhamatletico.github.io/_posts/2015-04-19-last-week-here-come-play-celebrate.md

 We’re very pleased to announce, too, that we will have a parting gift to the players who showed such faith in our ability to organize this league.
 Here’s a hint—if you wear S, XL or XXL, we only have a few, so make your reservations now.

 It’s forecast to be a lovely evening on Tuesday, so bring your friends, partners and dogs to the games.
-Afterward, repair to GarageBar, where festivities will start at 9:15 PM or so.
+Afterward, repair to GarageBar, where festivities will start at 9:15 PM or so ([RSVP here](https://www.facebook.com/events/570650769742920/) or send us an email).
 The last game of the season is at 8pm.
 We’ll head to the bar straight afterward, where we’ll make a few announcements, hand out Best V and Second-best V awards, and present the winning team with the championship trophy.

 We know it’s a school night, and some of you have long trips home to Raleigh or Chapel Hill, so we will get all this done by 9:45.
 Maybe even 9:30!
 In the meantime, be sure to tip your bartender.